How does reading aloud help students to develop literacy skills?

 Dr. Keisha Siriboe similarly notes that reading out loud reduces stress and generally makes us feel more appreciative and relaxed.
 One way it does this is through narrative transport, which happens when we become so absorbed in a story that we forget our surroundings and engage in visual, auditory, kinesthetic, and emotional time travel.
 Think back to the last time you cried during a movie, and you’ll get the idea.
 Not only are we more receptive to deeper learning when in this state, but we’re also practicing empathy and building emotional resilience.

 And with stronger SEL skills, our students are better equipped to develop their literacy skills, too.

 4. Reading Aloud Strengthens Fluency

-Working memory significantly impacts how we learn to read, and reading aloud has been shown to improve memory in multiple studies.
-Colin MacLeod, a psychologist at the University of Waterloo, has researched the impact of reading aloud on memory and has repeatedly shown that people consistently remember words better if they read them aloud.
+Working memory significantly impacts how we develop literacy skills, and reading out loud has been shown to improve memory in multiple studies.
+Colin MacLeod, a psychologist at the University of Waterloo, has researched the impact of reading out loud on memory and has repeatedly shown that people consistently remember words better if they read them aloud.

 Despite all the benefits of reading aloud, struggling readers might feel intimidated by the challenge.
 I remember a student telling me that as soon as his teacher asked someone to read aloud, he’d calculate the number of sentences until it would be his turn so he could start practicing his line.
 He wasn’t focusing on the story, building vocabulary, or benefiting from a shared experience.